-Oakland is developing a thriving, diverse, sustainable economy offering a variety of attractive business and employment opportunities.
-The City is working to enhance the local business climate to attract and grow Oakland businesses and to create jobs enabling members of the community to find employment and meet their financial needs.
-Local workforce development networks are helping to build skills and expertise among residents and businesses to succeed in the ever-evolving global economy.
-Oakland also offers support to help local businesses go green in their operations, improve energy efficiency and save money.
+Oakland is home to a thriving, diverse, sustainable economy with attractive business and employment opportunities.
+The City works to enhance the local business climate to attract, grow, and retain Oakland businesses, and to create jobs that enable our residents to pursue their career aspirations.
+Local workforce development networks are helping to build skills and expertise among residents and businesses for success in the evolving global economy.
+Oakland offers support for local businesses "go green" in their operations, improve energy efficiency, and boost their bottom lines.

 Sustainable City Highlights

 Kiva Zip Lending Helps New Businesses Flourish - In December 2013, Oakland became the first US city to be a Kiva Zip Trustee.
 Kiva Zip is a microloan program that helps small startups develop and establish themselves within the local business community.
 Operated through the Oakland Business Assistance Center at City Hall, the program provided three loans in its first round of funding in 2013, and another 10 were made available in September 2014.
 Small business activity and early financing for small‐scale entrepreneurs are particularly critical in Oakland, where 90 percent of enterprises have 20 or fewer employees.